|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 Matthew 6:6 “Pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly.”
 (See also Matt.
 6:18.)

 This text implies that the Father is omnipresent - that He is Spirit.
-This fits well with John Chapter 4, where Christ told the woman at the well that “God is Spirit.”
+This fits well with John Chpt 4, where Christ told the woman at the well that “God is spirit.”
 He also said, “the Father is seeking such to worship Him” implying that the God who “is Spirit” is also “the Father.”

 Matthew 6:9-13 “In this manner, therefore, pray: Our Father in heaven, Hallowed be Your name.
 Your kingdom come.
 Your will be done On earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, As we forgive our debtors.
 And do not lead us into temptation, But deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
 Amen.”

-I do NOT believe that God is three co-equal, co-eternal divine beings.
 We read nothing of the “will of the Spirit.”
 When Christ prayed, “not my will but thine be done” this revealed two separate wills - therefore two separate individuals.
-At the final end of the sin conflict, “the Son Himself will also be subject to Him (the Father) who put all things under Him” (1 Cor.
+At the final end of the war, “the Son Himself will also be subject to Him (the Father) who put all things under Him” (1 Cor.
 15:24-28).
 This also reveals two divine beings, the Father and His Son.
 One is subordinate to the other.

 The kingdom is ultimately the Father’s kingdom (Matt.
 6:9-13, Matt.
 13:43, Matt 26:29).